The other night I had a rather strange dream.

-The fact that I was drawing Superman with the long hair that he sported upon his return from supposed death in 1993 bothered me — so much so that it started pulling me out of the dream — and then I realized that the scene was probably supposed to be taking place during the 1996 DC vs. Marvel miniseries.
+The fact that I was drawing Superman with the long hair that he sported upon his return from supposed death in 1993 bothered me — so much so that it started pulling me out of the dream.
+Then I realized that the scene was probably supposed to be taking place during the 1996 DC vs. Marvel miniseries.
 Yet I remember thinking in the part of my (sub)consciousness watching the dream play out rather than participating in it that there must have been a reason for me to be drawing such a vista.
 And that shoe dropped when the scene shifted from me drawing to me heading out for a 4th of July celebration thrown by one Austin Gorton, alias the aforementioned Teebore.

 I showed the drawing to Teebore but, to the confusion of the me who was watching the action via dream, the me who was acting it out initially represented the piece as a legendary missing part of DC vs. Marvel that in the dream was clearly familiar to both Teebore and me.
 No sooner did Teebore buy into the ruse with excitement than I ’fessed up about having done it myself, which strikes me as a more obnoxious punking than I would actually perpetrate.
 The magnanimous Teebore wasn’t peeved, however; while I apologized, he turned us away from the coat check where we’d been talking, stepped in front of the large crowd assembled in this location he’d apparently rented out for his Independence Day bash, and said, “How can I be mad when we have an awesome taco bar?”

-Kindred Posts: REM Brands • Fight or Flight • Dream a Little Dream of Meep
+Related: Fight or Flight • X Libris • Dream a Little Dream of Meep